Photooon/spell-correct/README.md

 ## Candidate model

-To enhance the speed of the program, I use Trie to save the vocabularies.
+To enhance the speed of the program, I use Trie to save vocabularies.
 Each time we want to get candidates for a word, the program will search the Trie with DFS algorithm and Damerau-Levenshtein Distance.
 The code for this part can be found in "channel_model.py".

-Something interesting is that, benifiting from the dfs algorithm, we can search a larger space for candidate words compared with dynamic program algorithm.
+Something interesting is that, benifiting from the dfs algorithm, we can search a larger space for candidates compared with dynamic program algorithm.
 In other words, if we use the dynamic algorithm, the edited characters will not be edited again.
 But in dfs, we can allow the edited characters to be edited again and again.
-Therefore, dfs can find more candidate words than dynamic program.
+Therefore, dfs can find more candidates than dynamic program.
 By the way, I sum the probability of all possible editing path for a candidate word.
 The code for this part is showed as follow:

 ```python
 def __search_candidates(self, p: TrieNode, prefix, word, logprob, edit_distance):